udacity/cd11573-multicloud-computing-project/README.md

 ### Installation

-**NOTE:** This project assumes you have already completed earlier labs and setup your personal Azure and AWS accounts as well as create your personal git copies of the repositories:
+**NOTE:** This project assumes you have already completed earlier labs, set up your personal Azure and AWS accounts, as well as created your personal git copies of the repositories:

 1. Open the AWS portal
     1. Open AWS CloudShell